pingcap/talent-plan/rust/CONTRIBUTING.md

 [TiKV Slack]: https://join.slack.com/t/tikv-wg/shared_invite/enQtNTUyODE4ODU2MzI0LTgzZDQ3NzZlNDkzMGIyYjU1MTA0NzIwMjFjODFiZjA0YjFmYmQyOTZiNzNkNzg1N2U1MDdlZTIxNTU5NWNhNjk

-## Developing a new section
+## Developing a new project

-Each section provides a similar project to previous sections, while expanding the scope and building off of learnings from previous sections.
+Each project provides expands the scope of the previous, and builds off of learnings from previous projects.
 Each project lends itself to being extended by the next section's project.

 When writing a project, look for steps where the design could be specified in multiple ways, where there are multiple solutions, where there is deeper